How to Understand Your Personal Energy Levels and Why it is Important (Especially if You Are Neurodivergent)

 Burnout

-I experienced burnout in my thirties.
-Fortunately, I have not experienced it since then because I understand and manage my energy levels.
+I’m neurodivergent and experienced burnout in my thirties.
+Fortunately, I have not experienced it since.
+I put this down to understanding and managing my energy levels.

 Understanding and managing your energy levels can help keep burnout at bay.